 The Southern Berkshire Volunteer Ambulance Squad has been providing emergency medical services to the Southern Berkshires since 1968.

-Southern Berkshire Volunteer Ambulance Squad (SBVAS) announces new partnership with Pittsfield based County Ambulance Service to bring Paramedic level care to the Southern Berkshire Region.
+Southern Berkshire Volunteer Ambulance Squad (SBVAS) announces that the State of Massachusetts has issued a license to SBVAS to provide EMS service at the Paramedic level of care to the Southern Berkshire Region.

-Dr. Ray Sabatelli, the Fairview Hospital Emergency Department Director said "I was pleased that the SBVAS Board voted to move to institute the Paramedic program to enhance the level of medical care to patients in the area.
-This new level of service will also provide onsite personnel in the event that critical care patients need to be transferred from Fairview Hospital for additional care at Berkshire Medical Center and other Western Massachusetts hospitals.”
+Dr’s Adrian Elliott and Ray Sabatelli, of the Fairview Hospital Emergency Department, said that they were pleased that the SBVAS Board moved to the Paramedic status to enhance the level of medical care to patients in the area.
+This new level of service will provide onsite personnel in the event that critical care patients need to be transferred from Fairview Hospital for additional care at Berkshire Medical Center and other Western Massachusetts hospitals.